divio/divio-cloud-docs/how-to/django-configure-settings.rst

 In Django projects, settings are handled via the :doc:`settings <django:topics/settings>` module (usually, the ``settings.py`` file).

-Settings can be added to this file in the usual way, but in Divio projects, some settings need to be inspected and manipulated programatically, to allow the addons system to handle configuration automatically.
+Settings can be added to this file in the usual way, but in Divio projects, some settings need to be inspected and manipulated programmatically, to allow the addons system to handle configuration automatically.
 See :ref:`application-configuration` for more on how this works.

 This can entail a little extra work when you need to change settings yourself, but the huge